mzilley/drkhera/src/index.md

       in distress for the male.
     buttonText5: Treating Premature Ejaculation
     image: /static/img/premature-ejaculation.jpg
+    alt: Man with his head resting on his hand
   vasectomy:
     heading6: Vasectomy
     conditionDesc6: Every year over 500,000 men choose to have a vasectomy.
 A